MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-17/README.md

 10. **map_top10.ipynb**：Generate a geographic visualization of the top10 suburbs with the highest predicted growth rates.
 11. **radar_code.ipynb**：Several influences on most livable affordable are visualized as radar charts.

-To run the model, please visit the "Model" folder and run the juypter notebooks:
+Second, to run the model, please visit the "Model" folder and run the juypter notebooks:
 1. **code_predict.ipynb**：Analyze the importance of features using regression models, do model evaluation.
 2. **growth rate and price.ipynb**：Analyze and visualize the relationship between growth rates and rent prices in different regions.
 Use random forest model and gradient boost model to predict the top ten highest rent suburb.

+-**API Access:**

+Declaration : The API keys are securely stored in environment variables and have been excluded from version control by including them in the .gitignore file.

+Guidance about how to get API access is provided in "distance_train_station.ipynb" in "notebook" folder.

-See the `scrape.py` file in the `scripts` directory to get started scraping data.
+Please See the `scrape.py` file in the `scripts` directory to get started scraping data.